 Hryggspenna (Backhold Wrestling): Hryggspenna is a form of Glima that focuses on holding the upper body of the opponent.
 Competitors grip each other’s upper body, and the objective is to make the opponent touch the ground with any part of their body except their feet.
 Hryggspenna is often regarded as a test of strength, highlighting the physical prowess of the participants.

 a.
-Friendly Competition: This version is practised with the intention of friendly competition and emphasizes executing techniques without causing injury.
+Friendly Competition: This version is practiced with the intention of friendly competition and emphasizes executing techniques without causing injury.
 Participants aim to make their opponent touch the ground, and the winner is determined by the one who remains standing while the other is lying on the ground.

 b.
 Self-Defense: In self-defence-oriented Lausatök, participants explore various techniques, including those that may be harmful or hurtful.
-This form of Glima encourages creativity and freedom in executing techniques while still maintaining a focus on self-defence.
+This form of Glima encourages creativity and freedom in executing techniques while still maintaining a focus on self-defense.

 Glima, originating from the Scandinavian Vikings who settled in Iceland during the Viking Age, holds a significant place in Icelandic culture and heritage.
 It symbolizes the strength, resilience, and martial skills of the Viking warriors.
 Through its development, Glima has evolved into a sport that transcends time, allowing individuals to embrace their Viking roots while participating in a dynamic and engaging martial art.
-By practising Glima, we pay tribute to the Viking legacy, connecting with the past and celebrating the enduring spirit of the Icelandic people.
+By practicing Glima, we pay tribute to the Viking legacy, connecting with the past and celebrating the enduring spirit of the Icelandic people.